-☐ The applicant checked "yes" to the question "Does the representative possess broad knowledge and adequate experience in immigration law and procedure?'

-- □ The applicant checked the four boxes indicating that the following documents are included in the application: - □ A description of the representative's qualifications, including education and immigration law experience.
-(See part III of this checklist for best practice tips).

-□ A list of all relevant, formal, immigration-related training with certificate of training from the training organization or similarly verifiable record.
-(See parts IV and V of this checklist for best practice tips). □ Documentation of at least one course completed on the fundamentals of immigration law,

-□ Documentation of at least one course completed on the fundamentals of immigration law, procedure, and practice.
-(See part V of this checklist for best practice tips).

-□ Letters of recommendation from at least two persons familiar with the representative's broad knowledge and adequate experience in immigration law and procedure.
+- ☐ The applicant checked "yes" to the question "Does the representative possess broad knowledge and adequate experience in immigration law and procedure?" - □ The applicant checked the four boxes indicating that the following documents are included in the application: - □ A description of the representative's qualifications, including education and immigration law experience.
+(See part III of this checklist for best practice tips). - □ A list of all relevant, formal, immigration-related training with certificate of training from the training organization or similarly verifiable record.
+(See parts IV and V of this checklist for best practice tips). - □ Documentation of at least one course completed on the fundamentals of immigration law, procedure, and practice.
+(See part V of this checklist for best practice tips). - \Box Letters of recommendation from at least two persons familiar with the representative's broad knowledge and adequate experience in immigration law and procedure.
 (See part V of this checklist for best practice tips).